Fiskars Power-Lever Tree Pruner

 This Fiskars product has been a go-to tool in my arsenal and here's why.
 I am short in stature and in order to reach branches that need to be pruned, I must have a tool that can help me get the job done with my two feet still on the ground!

-We have a three-quarter acre lot in suburbia with 14 trees growing on our property.
-There are five very large trees that require professional trimming to keep them maintained which is a bi-annual expense for me.
-The remaining trees can be managed by me (for now!) using this handy product.
+We have a three-quarter acre lot in suburbia with 16 trees growing on our property.
+There are eight very large trees that require professional trimming to keep them maintained which is a bi-annual expense for me.
+The remaining trees can be managed by me (for now!) using this handy trimming tool.

 Main Actions of the Tree Pruner

 The Fiskars tree pruner allows two main actions, it has a 15-inch saw blade for branch removal or it has a pulley rope which controls a cutting shear for small to medium branches.
 The pole extends to 14-feet in length with a snapping lock and is easy to control even at maximum extension.
 If a small person like me can handle this tool, anyone can!

 It is important to keep your branches away from your house and to maintain a canopy of the lower branches of your trees.
 This allows some sunlight to hit the grass under the tree canopy and to maintain that canopy in an effective way.
 I did some trimming this year and more grass started growing under the tree I trimmed.